Skip to Main Content

 7. Possess the emotional and physical stability to function effectively under stress and adapt to changing environments inherent in classroom and practice setting.

 At CUNY School of Law, students must meet both our academic standards and our Minimum Student Capacities, with or without reasonable accommodations.
-For additional information regarding support services for students with disabilities, please contact the Office of Student Affairs at 718-340-4207.
+For additional information regarding support services for students with disabilities, please contact Disability Services at 718-340-4380.

 Reasonable Accommodations